jaqubm/easy_Malloc/README.md

 # easy_Malloc

-Program in C that imitates malloc() and free() in a simplified way along with tests of these functions
+Program in C that imitates malloc() and free() in a simplified way along with tests of those functions

 ## Build